GeraAlcantara/cards-memory-game/README.md

 A classic card game, flip and match the cards done in Vanilla JavaScript, Svelte, VUE, React and TypeScript.

+Show love 💜 to the repo by giving a ⭐

 ## Preview

 ![memorie game example](https://github.com/GeraAlcantara/cards-memory-game/blob/main/img/gameExample.gif?raw=true)